 Attention Seniors!!
-Representatives from the following colleges will be at TMHS to meet with you to discuss their schools and answer any questions you might have about the admission process, available majors, financial aid, etc. Oftentimes, these representatives are the same folks who will be reviewing your application, so please try to stop by and meet with any reps from colleges you are interested in and make that all-important good first impression!
+Representatives from the following colleges will be hosting virtual meetings to meet with you to discuss their schools and answer any questions you might have about the admission process, available majors, financial aid, etc. Oftentimes, these representatives are the same folks who will be reviewing your application, so please try to ‘stop in’ and meet with any reps from colleges you are interested in and make that all-important good first impression!

-You must pre-register in Guidance with Mrs. Whitehouse AND have permission from your teacher to leave class.
+You must pre-register through Naviance to get the link.
 These meetings last about 20 minutes.

 Just click on the name of the school to be directed to their website!

 Sep 28 1:35.
 Husson University

 Sep 29.
 12:00.
 Mass College of Liberal Arts (MCLA)

 Sep 29 1:35.
 Mass College of Pharmacy & Health Sciences

 Oct 1.
 12:00.
 Albany College of Pharmacy & Health Sciences